mdavis-xyz/blockchain-website/README.md

 I initially tried using revealjs for this.
 However I found that it can't cope with scrolling of long content.
 So I taught myself css and wrote a stripped down version from scratch.
 The hard part is vertically centering short pages, whilst keeping long pages scrollable.

+## Image Credits

+The website itself doesn't contain images.
+However I added one in the metadata for facebook share previews.
+That's from [here](https://unsplash.com/photos/1GepXKtYUK8).